 After the sugar industry closed down, less water was used for agricultural uses and sugar was a “thirsty” crop to grow.
 Because thousands of acres of sugar cane fields were no longer irrigated, we, unfortunately, lost a great source to recharge our aquifers.
 Wells did not recharge as they did in the past and sources of potable water literally “dried up."

-In order to further the state’s goals of food sustainability, Grove Farm has dedicated a total of over 10,500 acres for agricultural use, which means that agriculture is the only use permitted for these lands.
 By continuing to utilize these arable lands for agricultural purposes, it will recharge our groundwater sources and help prevent unnecessary run-off.
 It will also move the island toward a more sustainable food future, rather than relying so heavily on importing most of what we eat.

 Beneficial Public Uses of Surface Water